 When submitters enter the qualification process, they agree that the qualified DDT will be made publicly available for use in drug development programs in the specified context of use.
 To this effect, the notice of the DDT-specific guidance will be published in the Federal Register and the DDT guidance along with summary reviews of the information submitted to support the qualification decision will be posted on this website.
 When a DDT is a proprietary instrument available for use only with the agreement of the owner of the DDT instrument (e.g., specific questionnaires), CDER will direct the public on how to obtain the qualified DDT from the DDT submitter.

-Qualification: Qualification is a conclusion that within the stated context of use, the results of DDT measurements can be relied upon to have a specific interpretation and application in drug development and regulatory decision-making as long as:
+Qualification: A conclusion, based on a formal regulatory process, that within the stated context of use, a medical product development tool can be relied upon to have a specific interpretation and application in medical product development and regulatory review.

 Qualification Programs: CDER programs developed to include the DDT Qualification Process and the regulatory infrastructure and documentation needed to support this Process.